Spectrum Modem Lights: Meanings & Easy Fixes

 • Try accessing internet through cellular data on your mobile phone.
 If phone has connection but home modem does not, that again signifies a problem with Spectrum infrastructure rather than just your modem.

 • Contact Spectrum support and ask if they show an outage affecting your neighborhood.
-But check their public outage map first, as hold times can be lengthy during actual outages.
+Check their public outage map first to avoid hold times during widespread events.

 Why does my Spectrum router keep disconnecting?